Phil Bartlett

 Philip Lester Bartlett II (born September 24, 1976) is an American lawyer and politician from Maine.
 A Democrat, he served in the Maine Senate from 2004 to 2012, representing the 6th district (Scarborough, Westbrook and his hometown of Gorham).
-In November 2014, Bartlett was elected Chairman of the Maine Democratic Party.
+In 2014, Bartlett was elected Chairman of the Maine Democratic Party.

+As of 2026, Bartlett is the chairman of the Maine Public Utilities Commission.
+He was first nominated as chair in 2019 and re-nominated in 2025.

 Early life and career

 Raised in Gorham, Bartlett attended Gorham public schools, graduating from Gorham High School in 1994.
 He was an active boy scout throughout his youth, attaining the rank of Eagle Scout.
 On leaving high school, he went to Tufts University, majoring in economics and political science.
 Following Tufts, he attended Harvard Law School, where he earned a J.D. and served as president of the Harvard Journal on Legislation.

 Admitted to practice law in Maine and Massachusetts, he spent the year following his law school graduation clerking for Leigh Saufley, chief justice of the Maine Supreme Judicial Court.
 He is today a lawyer specializing in workers' compensation with the firm of Scaccia, Lenkowski, Aranson & Bartlett in Sanford, Maine.